mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 05 May 2025

-- The average temperature today is 13.18˚C,
+- The average temperature today is 13.14˚C,
-- With highs of 14.41˚C and lows of 12.94˚C,
+- With highs of 13.75˚C and lows of 12.38˚C,
-- It may feel like 11.78˚C with overcast clouds
+- It may feel like 11.76˚C with few clouds
-- The wind speed is 3.13m/s and visibility is 10000m
+- The wind speed is 5.66m/s and visibility is 10000m
-- The pressure is 1023hPa and humidity is 47%
+- The pressure is 1023hPa and humidity is 48%
 - The sun will rise at 04:31 and set at 19:38

 <!-- weather_marker ends -->